ghc/ghc/docs/users_guide/using-warnings.rst

     Warn when a failable pattern is used in a do-block that does not have a ``MonadFail`` instance.

-    This option is off by default, but will be switched on in a future GHC release, as part of the MFP (MonadFail Proposal).
+    Being part of the ``-Wcompat`` option group, this warning is off by default, but will be switched on in a future GHC release, as part of the MFP (MonadFail Proposal).

 ``-fwarn-deprecated-flags``
     .. index::